YuraMalahov/algorithms/README.md

 # algorithms

-Playing with algorithms from book "Algorithms" by Robert Sedge
+Playing with algorithms from book "Algorithms" by Robert Sedgewick